 We have entered into interest rate swap agreements to manage risk on a portion of our long-term floating-rate debt.
 We have entered into lead forward purchase contracts to manage risk of the cost of lead.
 We have entered into foreign exchange forward contracts and purchased option contracts to manage risk on foreign currency exposures.
 The agreements are with major financial institutions, and we believe the risk of nonperformance by the counterparties is negligible.
 The counterparties to certain of these agreements are lenders under the Credit Agreement and liabilities related to these agreements are covered under the security provisions of the Credit Agreement.
 We do not hold or issue derivative financial instruments for trading or speculative purposes.
-FASB Statement No. 133, Accounting for Derivative Instruments and Hedging Activities ("SFAS 133"), as amended, establishes accounting and reporting standards for derivative instruments at fair value.
+FASB Statement No. 133, Accounting for Derivative Instruments and Hedging Activities ("SFAS 133"), as amended, establishes accounting and reporting standards for derivative instruments and hedging activities.
+We recognize all derivatives as either assets or liabilities in the accompanying balance sheet and measure those instruments at fair value.
 Changes in the fair value of those instruments are reported in accumulated other comprehensive income if they qualify for hedge accounting or in earnings if they do not qualify for hedge accounting.
 Derivatives qualify for hedge accounting if they are designated as hedge instruments and if the hedge is highly effective in achieving offsetting changes in the fair value or cash flow of the asset or liability hedged.
 Effectiveness is measured on a regular basis using statistical analysis and by comparing the overall changes in the expected cash flows on the lead and foreign currency forward contracts with the changes in the expected all-in cash outflow required for the lead and foreign currency purchases.
 This analysis is performed quarterly on the initial purchases that cover the quantities hedged.
 Accordingly, gains and losses from changes in derivative fair value are deferred until the underlying transaction occurs.
-Interest expense on the debt is adjusted to include the payments made or received under such interest rate swap agreements.
-Inventory and cost of goods sold is adjusted to include the payments made or received under grounder such interest.
+Interest expense on the debt is adjusted to include the payments made or received under such lead and foreign currency forward contracts.
 Any deferred gains or losses associated with derivative instruments, which on infrequent occasions may be terminated prior to maturity are recognized in earnings in the period in which the underlying hedged transaction is terminated.
 In the event a designated hedged item is sold, extinguished or matures prior to the termination of the related derivative instrument, such instrument would be closed and the resulting gain or loss would be recognized in earnings.